 What is domain redemption status?

-Redemption is the status that most TLDs will enter if they have not been renewed in time.
+Redemption is the status that most TLDs enter if they are not renewed in time.

-However, for generic TLDs (.com, .net, .org, .biz, .info, etc.), you will have a 27 day expiration grace period after the actual expiration date, during which you can renew (i.e. reactivate) a domain.
+However, for generic TLDs (.com, .net, .org, .biz, .info, etc.), you will have a non-guaranteed 27-day renewal grace period after the actual expiration date during which you can renew, i.e., reactivate a domain.

-In order to reinstate it in this phase, there is $200 redemption fee plus regular renewal cost for a domain (it can be checked here).
-If the domain is not re-instated in this phase within 75 days after the expiration date, it’s placed to PendingDelete status at the Registry.
-On the 6th day, that's when a domain should be released to the public for re-registration.
-Normally generic TLDs get released approximately in 80-85 days after expiration date *if not* auctioned off.
+In order to return the domain at this stage, there is a $200 fee plus a regular renewal cost for the domain (you can check it here).
+If the domain is not re-instated from redemption, it enters a PendingDelete status at the Registry for 5 days.
+On the 6th day, the domain should be released to the public for re-registration.
+Normally, generic TLDs get released approximately in 70-80 (in rare cases up to 120) days after the expiration date if not re-instated from redemption and *if not* auctioned off.

-Please note that once it has been released, the registration is a first come first serve basis.
+Please note that once the domain has been released, the registration is carried out on a first come, first served basis.

 If your domain is in a redemption state and you would like to reactivate it, submit a ticket or contact us via the Live chat providing your domain and account details.